dronekit/dronekit-android/doc/pebble_app.rst

         * ``REQUEST_MODE_RTL`` when the bottom button is pushed

 .. image:: _static/images/towerpebble_setup_3.png
+        :width: 250 pt

 Understanding the Android Code
 ==============================

-The Android app looks like this:
+A screenshot of the Android app is shown below.
+This app runs in the background and is used to connect the Pebble watchapp to :program:`3DR Services`.

 .. image:: _static/images/towerpebble_setup_4.png
+        :width: 250 pt

-But that's not important.
-The actual functionality (i.e. the communication with the Pebble) is handled by a Service called `PebbleCommunicatorService <https://github.com/DroidPlanner/tower-pebble/blob/master/Android/src/main/java/org/droidplanner/pebble/PebbleCommunicatorService.java>`_.
-PebbleCommunicatorService is automatically started up when a connection is established.
-This works because the AndroidManifest.xml has the following:
+The functionality (i.e. the communication with the Pebble) is handled by a Service called `PebbleCommunicatorService <https://github.com/DroidPlanner/tower-pebble/blob/master/Android/src/main/java/org/droidplanner/Pebble/PebbleCommunicatorService.java>`_.  :file:`PebbleCommunicatorService` is automatically started up when a connection is established.
+This works because the :file:`AndroidManifest.xml` has the following:

 .. code-block:: xml